 the haterz jealous of the deliciousness in front of you a stunning Thanksgiving main dish, sans turkey.
 It's totally worth the effort.

 If you love this pumpkin galette, check out these other Thanksgiving-worthy ideas:

 - 8+ Vegetarian Gravy Recipes

 - ½ small pie pumpkin seeds and guts removed & cut into ¼ inch wedges

 - 1 tbsp chopped sage

-- 1 prepared pie crust (store bought or your own recipe—I like this one)
+- 1 pie crust prepared, store bought or your own recipe

 - Preheat oven to 400°F.